 Compared to a solar lease, the savings will be higher because solar loans are paid down after a certain number of years, giving you greater savings with your solar system each month afterwards.

 Like most home improvements, solar panels affect your home’s property value in a positive way.
 A solar system added to your home will sell for more and faster, according to studies.
 And since you’ll receive a higher amount for your home, you could even recover the amount of the loan.

 The Benefits of a Solar Loan

 The benefits of financing your solar panels with a loan include:

 - Low upfront cost depending on type of loan (could be zero upfront in some cases).

 - Significant long-term savings.

-- Monthly utility bill savings, offset by a monthly loan payment.
+- Monthly utility bill savings.

 - Loan payment will get paid down and eventually disappear.